 About Dr. Tovar

-Supatra Tovar (LIC #PSY31949) is one of the few clinical psychologists in the world who is also a registered dietitian and fitness expert.
+Supatra Tovar (LIC #PSY31949) is one of the few licensed clinical psychologists in the world who is also a registered dietitian and fitness expert.
 Using nutritional psychology, Dr. Tovar has helped numerous clients overcome eating disorders, trauma, depression, and anxiety by teaching practical techniques that work for both our bodies and minds.

 Her clients’ successes led her to start ANEW, Advanced Nutrition and Emotional Wellness, has created the groundbreaking book (publish date September 2024) and online course Deprogram Diet Culture: Rethink your Relationship to Food, Heal Your Mind, and Live a Diet-free Life.